Writing Functions in Python— A Beginner’s Guide

 It’s conventional in Python to use all lower-case letters for function names, and underscores to separate words.

-• Add an empty multiline string using a set of triple quotes ("""Example"""), as a placeholder for your docstring.
-We’ll come back to this later.
+), as a placeholder for your docstring.
+We’ll come back to this later. - Add

 3. Copy your code into the function body